bastibe/python-soundfile/README.md

 ### Sequence Interface

 Alternatively, slices can be used to access data at arbitrary positions in the file.
-Note that slices currently only work on frame indices, not channels.
+If you index in two dimensions, you can select single channels of a multi-channel file.

 Here is an example of reading in a whole wave file into a NumPy array: